Monuments in Beddington Church (St Mary), Surrey

 his sword in its scabbard by his side.
 The praying figures underneath number nine in all, two large ones,

 the rest much smaller.
-Each sits on their small tasselled cushion, and each is a copy of the father, or identical females.
+Each sits on their small tasselled cushion, and each is a copy of the father, or identical females (for more on such

 The scale of the monument, and the use of richly carved and coloured alabaster, makes this a most impressive tomb.